Is persecution good for what ails the church? Here’s the word on the street:

 - Therefore, the committed Christian should pray for persecution to fall on their country.

 Now, I know of no verse where Christians should hope for or pray for persecution.
 Nor is there a passage that says, “If you pray for revival, you’d better duck, God will send you tribulation.”
-These viewpoints strikes me as two of these Bible interpretations which are, to use the British phrase, “too clever by half.”
+Viewpoint A strikes me as one of those Bible interpretations which are, to use the British phrase, “too clever by half.”
 It’s similar to the one I’ve heard people say, that we shouldn’t pray for patience – after all, if we do, God will send trials on us!
 I’m stymied, how a Christian could balk at praying for a fruit of the Spirit, or imagine that God will use our sincere prayer in order to play a trick on us!

 The Bible is clear, and 2000 years of history give the same message –